 Below are four unhelpful ways of reacting to anxiety.

-This strategy is unhelpful because it doesn’t work.
-You can’t make anxiety go away just because you want it to.
-Fear and anxiety are wired in responses of your brain and body that have their roots in the history of our species.
-Our ancestors faced dangerous predators and those who reacted more quickly to get away were more likely to survive and pass on their genes.
-Anxiety is a signal that you need to pay attention to something that your brain signals is important to your survival.
+This strategy is unhelpful for a simple reason: because it doesn’t work.
+You can’t make anxiety go away by willpower alone.
+Fear and anxiety are wired-in responses of your brain and body that have their roots in the history of our species.
+Our ancestors faced dangerous predators and other dangers; those who reacted more quickly to get away were more likely to survive and pass on their genes.
+Anxiety is a signal that you need to pay attention to something that your brain thinks is important to your survival.
 Your brain triggers the release of cortisol to rev your body up to fight or run away.
-It may be a false alarm but trying to shove it down will only make it stronger.
+It may be a false alarm—but trying to shove it down will only make it stronger.

 Worry has been defined as the cognitive component of anxiety.
 Many of us respond to anxiety by worrying and analyzing the situation, going over different possible responses in our minds.
-While some anticipation and interpretation is helpful, most of us do this too much.
-Your thinking starts to get repetitive and more negative.
-You begin to doubt and second-guess yourself.
-Or you can’t let go and become vigilant; repeatedly checking e-mail or social media for new information.
+While some anticipation and interpretation is helpful, most of us do this too much, and our thinking starts to get repetitive and more negative.
+When you ruminate, you begin to doubt and second-guess yourself.
+Alternatively, you may feel unable to let go and become vigilant, repeatedly checking e-mail or social media for new information.
 Worry can take you down a rabbit hole quickly.
 “Why hasn’t he called?”
 “Will she call me back?”
 “Maybe I did something to put him off.”
 “What could I have done?”
 “Maybe I wasn’t interesting enough?”
 “Why am I always so boring?” and on and on.

 When you get anxious, your body’s “fight or flight” response makes you want to run away or escape.
-You feel a pull to avoid the uncomfortable situation, whether it’s going to a party, starting a difficult project, or confronting someone who has treated you badly.
-The problem with avoidance is that it makes anxiety worse in the long-run.
+You feel a pull to avoid the uncomfortable situation—whether it’s going to a party, starting a difficult project, or confronting someone who has treated you badly.
+The problem with avoidance, however, is that it makes anxiety worse in the long-run.
 You may experience some short-term relief at being away from the situation, but running away makes it more difficult to face things the next time.
-You begin to see yourself as someone who can’t cope with the situation; the situation starts to feel more aversive and threatening.
-In fact, the best response to anxiety is to do just the opposite.
-When you deliberately face situations you fear, the fear starts to go down after a while as your brain registers that nothing terrible is happening.
+You begin to see yourself as someone who can’t cope with the situation; as a result, the situation itself starts to feel more aversive and threatening.
+In fact, the best response to anxiety is to do just the opposite: When you deliberately face situations you fear, the fear starts to go down as your brain registers that nothing terrible is happening.